CloseToZero/cl-tiger/README.md

 # How to test the system

-In the first time, we haven't download the dependencies of `cl-tiger` and `cl-tiger-test` systems, we use `quicklisp` to do that:
+At the first time, we haven't download the dependencies of `cl-tiger` and `cl-tiger-test` systems, we use `quicklisp` to do that:

 ```common-lisp